akr4/pero/README.md

 # pero
-A command to list project directories (like du command for projects)
+Command line tool to list build directories (like du command for projects)

 ```
 % cargo install